Providing Quality Care

 Appointment Access Standards

-Every Year WellCare assesses appointment availability for PCPs, specialists, and behavioral health practitioners.
+Every year Wellcare of Kentucky assesses appointment availability for PCPs, specialists and behavioral health practitioners.
 There are established standards for each type of appointment (routine care, urgent/sick visits, etc.) and type of practitioner.
 Please review the Provider Manual for the expectations of how quickly our members should be able to get an appointment.

 Member Rights and Responsibilities